dantarion/SF5DInput/README.md

 ## How to Use?

+Download the latest version of the dll in the [release section](https://github.com/dantarion/SF5DInput/releases).
-Drop all included files into *installdirectory\StreetFighterV\Binaries\Win64\* and launch the game.
-To uninstall, just remove the dll files from this folder.
+Drop the xinput1_3.dll file into *installdirectory\StreetFighterV\Binaries\Win64\* and launch the game.
+To uninstall, just remove the dll file from this folder.

 ## Features